The Death Penalty Law: Q&A

 Who will carry out the sentence?

-The bill provides that the sentence will be carried out by a prison guard.
+The law provides that the sentence will be carried out by a prison guard.
 Although it is stipulated that the identity of the guard would be confidential, there is reason to be concerned about the psychological, moral, and social consequences for those who will be required to carry out the death penalty.